 Open to Camosun students, employees and the general public

-The Athletic and Exercise Therapy (AET) Clinic is an extension of CSEE, offering both a state of the art applied learning environment for Camosun students, and exemplary services to its clientele.
+The Athletic & Exercise Therapy (AET) Clinic is an extension of the Centre for Sport & Exercise Education (CSEE), offering both a state of the art applied learning environment for Camosun students, and exemplary services to its clientele.

 The AET Clinic currently offers fee-per-service appointments including, immediate care, reconditioning of musculoskeletal injuries, and health assessment associated with the prevention and management of chronic disease.

 - Athletic Therapy: Musculoskeletal Assessment and Rehabilitation